 480 All purpose white flour 9% to 10%

 550 Stronger All purpose flour 10% to 11%

 630 spelt flour Depending on brand- very low gluten content

 1600Ancient Grain Flour Naturally low content

-I think what I found the most interesting when you compare the bread system in Europe and the breads we offer here, in Europe they stick to more of a 480 instead of the 550 for making pastries and cakes.
-As Americans, we usually stick to All purpose flours for most of our pastries (11 to 12% gluten) and then bread flour for even sandwich bread (which Europeans might still more to a 1600 or even a specialty such as 720 Rye).
+I think what I find the most interesting when you compare the bread system in Europe and the breads we offer here, in Europe they stick to more of a 480 instead of the 550 for making pastries and cakes.
+As Americans, we usually stick to All-purpose flours for most of our pastries (11 to 12% gluten) and then bread flour for even sandwich bread (which Europeans might still more to a 1600 or even a specialty such as 720 Rye).
 In addition, the bread flour we offer is usually 13% gluten, while the breads they someone's make uses 1600 Ancient Grains, which offers a low gluten content.
 We usually stick to bread flour since many of these specialty breads such as the ancient grains and rye are grown in Europe and not in America.
 Lastly, I think in many parts of Europe, Europeans take pride in their baking.
 Here, if I need to find pastry flour, they might not even offer it.
 There has been instances where I went to the store to get cake flour or pastry flour and the store (like Target) DOESNT EVEN OFFER IT OR THEY ARE OUT OF STOCK.
-It's very frustration!
+It's very frustrating.

 What is the main difference between American and European Products?